openshift/openshift-origin-design/web-console/knikubevirt/import-vm/import-vm.md

 ![check vCenter credentials](img/Step-1-basic-import-4.1.png)

 ### Save credentials
-The `Save vCenter credentials secret` checkbox becomes enabled to allow the user to save them as a new Kubernetes Secret.
+The `Save as new vCenter instance secret` checkbox becomes enabled to allow the user to save them as a new Kubernetes Secret.

 ![save secret](img/Step-1-basic-import-7.1.png)